jliphard/bits-llama/README.md

 reader = SimpleDirectoryReader(input_dir="./data", required_exts=required_exts, recursive=True)
 ```

-The `index` can then be used directly as an input to ChatGPT. `llama_index` will handle the details in the background:
+The `index` can then be used directly as an input to GPT. `llama_index` will handle the details in the background:

 ```python
 query_engine = index.as_query_engine()